 Mastering Literary Style

 Style, voice, and tone work together to give an author’s work its unique flavor.
 Readers often form preferences for stories with a particular stylistic quality and tonality.
 Some readers don’t like dark stories and will only read stories with a light and casual vibe.
 Some may prefer fast-paced stories that are focused on action and dialogue, while others like to explore the details of a story world with vivid description and exposition.
-There are readers who like texts packed with long, fancy words and readers who prefer to skim the text rather than check the dictionary every few paragraphs (or pages).
+There are readers who like texts packed with long, fancy words and readers who prefer to skim the text rather than check the dictionary every few paragraphs.

 Many readers may not even be aware of their own stylistic preferences.
 They’ll scan the first few paragraphs and find something they like about the narrative voice (or something they don’t like), which informs their decision to buy and read the book, which is why literary style is an important element of storytelling.